 Spending a year and a bit in Asia, one of the most useful things I learned was not to use closed questions, but rather open-ended ones.
 In the Asian culture, disagreeing is seen as disrespectful, so you will very rarely find people saying no. That doesn’t mean they agree, so if you’re interested in finding a truthful answer or opinion, refrain from asking yes-no questions.

 9. Be Congruent

 Say what you do, and do what you say.
 People will listen to what you say, but they will behave in the way that you behave, so not being congruent causes confusion.
 Keep things simple and avoid double standards.
 If there has to be a rule, make sure that it is relevant in most situations.

 Congruency and consistency are the fastest and easiest way to build trust, the foundation of a healthy organization.
 It’s also a necessary ingredient if you want to avoid any confusion.

-Be careful not to use paradoxes in your speech, or anything that can be interpreted as a paradox.
-Rather say one think clearly and within context than five things that can be misunderstood.
+Be careful not to use paradoxes in your speech, or anything that someone could interpret as a paradox.
+Rather than say one thing clearly and within a context than five things that you can misunderstand.

 Gossip is the silent killer of culture.
 One of the reasons why people gossip is because the leader doesn’t speak to them directly.

 Be sure to openly communicate to your teams and always leave room for questions.
 When you are transparent, there is no need for gossip.
-It also means that your team will feel more safe and willing to speak openly about how they think and feel.
+It also means that your team will feel safer and more willing to speak openly about how they think and feel.